flyck/mac-dev-playbook/README.md

   7. Import the iterm profile on the desktop in iterm and set it as the default.
   8. Log into Dropbox
   9. Import the bookmarks into chrome from Dropbox
+  10. Add the users home to the favorites:
+     - Press shift-command-G to bring up "go to folder".
+Select `~`
+     - Add it to favorites via control-command-T

 ## Goals